upcvqa/final/README.md

 ![](images/model-0400.PNG)

 The goal of this implemetation was to determine wether including the question embedding as a trainable part of the network wolud result into a better accuracy.
-Following the same rationale of the previous experiments regarding the pre-trained image classification network two versions of this model were implemented: one based on the paper with a VGG16 network for the image branch, and another with a ResNet50 nwtwork for the image branch.
+Following the same rationale of the previous experiments regarding the pre-trained image classification network two versions of this model were implemented: one based on the paper implementation with a VGG16 network for the image branch ([see Collab notebook here](model-colabs/Original_VQA2015_VGG.ipynb)), and another with a ResNet50 network for the image branch ([see Collab notebook here](model-colabs/Original_VQA2015_ResNet.ipynb)).

 A first implementation showed results similar to those obtained with the GUSE embedding used in the previous models, with test accuracies in the 35%-40% range (see the table at the end of this section for details).
 In this case the original paper choice for a VGG16 network results in an +5% accuracy increase with respect to the ResNet50 version.
 Loss curves show a clear overfitting case with the loss of the test set starting to increase after a few training epochs.